adityabhatkar/egen-be-challenge/README.txt

 Run the com.aditya.myProject.ApplicationLoader class To run APIs please follow above instructions for each API

-Base value of weight is consumed from the application.properties file
+Value of base weight is consumed from the application.properties file